LEARN-LK/lms/Enable-Safe-Exam-Browser.md

 <h1>Enable Safe Exam Browser</h1>

+<h2>Introduction</h2>
+Safe Exam Browser is a web browser environment to carry out e-assessments safely.
+The software turns any computer temporarily into a secure workstation.
+It controls access to resources like system functions, other websites and applications and prevents unauthorized resources being used during an exam.

 1. Install the Safe Exam Browser Plugin:

 Navigate to Site Administration > Plugins > Install Plugins.